ziyan-li-code/optimal-learn-order/README.md

 Codes for the continual learning project with optimal order model

 ## Repository
-The `examples` directory contains experiment examples with detailed instructions in the respective `README.md` file. \
+The `experiment` directory contains experiment examples with detailed instructions in the respective `README.md` file. \
 The `linear_model` directory contains codes for linear perturbation theory.

 ## Explanations for Modules